bestonebyone/mu4yang/notes/_posts/2018-06-14-Learning Tensorflow.md

 category: notes
 title: Learning Tensorflow
 ---

+## Metric Learning
+I want to find a function to calculate the distance between pose and image.
+I am wondering if the knowledge of metric learning will be beneficial.

+## Tensorflow model save and restore
 <head>
     <title>Rouge</title>
     <link media="all" rel="stylesheet" href="/css/rouge.css" />
 </head>

 <body>
-    ## Tensorflow model save and restore

     {% highlight python %}
 	with tf.Session() as sess: